-- Differences in timing of cash flows of the hedged item and hedging instrument - and hedged item
+- Differences in timing of cash flows of the hedged item and hedging instrument - The counterparties' credit risk differently impacting the fair value movements of the hedging instrument and hedged item

 Management assessed the effectiveness of the hedge instrument based on the above criteria and concluded that the hedge is ineffective as at 31 December 2023 and 2022.
 Accordingly, the Group had reclassified the cumulative fair value gain of the derivative instrument of AED 1,590 thousand in consolidated statement of profit or loss from cash flow hedge reserve in 2022 and continues to account for the change in fair value in the hedging instrument in profit or loss during the year ended 31 December 2023.